If you’ve watched a lot of anime, it’s normal to feel confident using Japanese words you’ve heard hundreds of times.

 (Watashi ga yarimasu)

-❌ Why you should avoid it:
+Why you should avoid it

-➡️ Don’t use "you" at all.
+Avoid saying “you” at all.

 お水、いかがですか?